thomaslenaour/ytrack/subjects/first-join/README.md

 Make a join between the `artists` and `albums` table.

-You have to list 100 first rows with these informations :
+You must list 100 first rows with these informations :

 - the album title `Title` with alias `AlbumName`
 - the artist name `Name` with alias `ArtistName`